Pharmacy-Finch Rentals

 3 baths

-Cross Streets: Finch and Pharmacy. ** Directions: Entrance from Huntingdale avenue.
-Stunning brand new development, listing one room and one bathroom for rent, shared kitchen.
-Located in a very desirable area close to Seneca College, TTC, HWY 400/401/407.
-There are three rooms in total, each
+Cross Streets: Finch and Pharmacy. ** Directions: enter from Huntingdale Blvd.
+Stunning brand new development, listing one room and one bathroom for rent on the second floor, shared kitchen.
+Located in a very desirable area close to Seneca College, TTC, HWY 400/401/407. (id:27476)

 Listed by: Oleksandr Bilovol ,Atv Realty Inc (416) 503-2373